aurule/npc/docs/reference/systems/components/types/nwod_table.rst

       - A mundane human
     * - :ref:`sys_nwod_promethean`
       - Soulless creatures given life through powerful alchemy
+    * - :ref:`sys_nwod_sin-eater`
+      - A mortal who bound themselves to a geist through a bargain while on the brink of death
     * - :ref:`sys_nwod_spirit`
       - An ephemeral representation of a thing, place, or concept
     * - :ref:`sys_nwod_vampire`